zdfelix/Game-220-Exercise-4/README.md

 You will record voice over assets and deliver them, along with an updated `script-sheet.tsv` file.

-You can read the lines yourself or reccruit voice over talent, but **You are required to be the recording engineer.**
+You can read the lines yourself or reccruit voice over talent, but **You are required to be the recording engineer.** I will be looking for well recorded/edited audio, not perfect performances.

 ### Audio asset requirements